Hauts-de-Seine: Administration

-Hauts-de-Seine currently has the fewest number of any communes in Metropolitan France.
-With only 36 communes, not including Paris which has only one commune, this makes the French department in Metropolitan France with the fewest number of communes.
+Hauts-de-Seine currently has the fewest number of communes (36) of any department in Metropolitan France, not including Paris which has only one commune.

 Economy

 Hauts-de-Seine is one of France's wealthiest departments and one of Europe's richest areas.
 Its GDP per capita was €106,800 in 2020, according to Eurostat official figures.

 Politics

 In both local and national elections, the department predominantly supports centre-right political candidates, though the 1st and 11th constituencies favor the left.

 Hauts-de-Seine was the political base of Nicolas Sarkozy, President of the French Republic from 2007 to 2012.
 He was the mayor of Neuilly-sur-Seine (1983–2002) and president of the Departmental Council of Hauts-de-Seine (2004–2007) before he assumed the office.
 Sarkozy had succeeded Charles Pasqua as president of the Departmental Council.

 In the 1990s and early 2000s, Hauts-de-Seine received national media attention as the result of a corruption scandal concerning the misuse of public funds provided for the department's housing projects.
 Implicated were Charles Pasqua, as well as other personalities of the Rally for the Republic (RPR) party.